RSE-Sheffield/sssurvey/README.md

 ## Files

-Univariate results are stored in the `output_csvs`.
+Univariate results are stored in the `output_csvs` directory.
+Bivariate results are stored in the `output_csvs/bivariate` directory.